Skip navigation

 From deep winters to long summer days, the outdoors powers our communities.
 It drives our jobs, businesses, and local economy.
 But as climate change brings unpredictable snowfall, wildfires, floods, and landslides, what does that mean for mountain towns like ours?

-Protect Our Winters Canada is hosting four townhalls in Whistler, Revelstoke, Fernie, and Nelson this April to bring together local business owners, municipal leaders, athletes, scientists, and community members like you to discuss how we can build resilient communities in the face of these challenges.
+Protect Our Winters Canada is hosting four town halls in Whistler, Revelstoke, Fernie, and Nelson this April to bring together local business owners, municipal leaders, athletes, scientists, and community members like you to discuss how we can build resilient communities in the face of these challenges.

 Doors: 6:45 pm